Download the Ways Quick Reference Sheet for Faculty

-Engaging Diversity (ED): analysis of diversity across social and cultural domains, showing how diversity is produced, understood, and enacted.
+Exploring Difference and Power (EDP): analysis of difference across social and cultural domains, showing how difference between groups is produced, understood, and enacted.

 Ethical Reasoning (ER): understanding ethical theories or frameworks and, in some cases, applying such frameworks to particular policy domains or cases.

 Formal Reasoning (FR): rigorous logical and deductive reasoning methods, typically involving instruction in symbolic manipulation.